Gamaliel Public API

 A: TypeScript may show warnings for unknown parameters.
 You can suppress them with as any, use @ts-ignore, or extend the OpenAI types.
 See TypeScript Type Safety for options.

-Q: What happens if I provide an invalid theology_slug or profile_slug?
+Q: What happens if I provide an invalid theology or profile?

 A: The API returns a 400 error with available options.
 Use GET /v1/theologies and GET /v1/profiles to see valid slugs.